rust-lang/rustup/doc/src/concepts/proxies.md

 - `rust-lldb` and `rust-gdb` are simple wrappers around the `lldb` and `gdb` debuggers respectively.
 The wrappers enable some pretty-printing of Rust values and add some convenience features to the debuggers by means of their scripting interfaces.

-- `rls` and `rust-analyzer` are two different generations of IDE integration tooling.
-They implement the language-server protocol to permit IDEs and editors such as Visual Studio Code, ViM, or Emacs, access to the semantics of the Rust code you are editing.
-They come from their respectively named components.
+- `rls` is part of the Rust IDE integration tooling.
+It implements the language-server protocol to permit IDEs and editors such as Visual Studio Code, ViM, or Emacs, access to the semantics of the Rust code you are editing.
+It comes from the `rls` component.

 - `cargo-clippy` and `clippy-driver` are related to the `clippy` linting tool which provides extra checks for common mistakes and stylistic choices and it comes from the `clippy` component.